 He added, "This legacy is so important to me I chose to highlight it in the upcoming season of 'Yellowstone' and will continue to further the legacy and preserve its operations in a manner consistent with that great vision."

-While it's unclear how the 6666 Ranch will be incorporated into the Dutton family's story on Yellowstone, we do know that the talented screenwriter and director will be basing one of his spinoff series on 6666, telling the story of how the historic ranch operates the same today as it did over a century ago, raising some of the finest cattle and quarter horses in the world.
+Seems likely that when Sheridan dives deeper into the ranch outside of brief glimpses on Yellowstone, we'll learn much more about how the historic ranch operates the same today as it did over a century ago, raising some of the finest cattle and quarter horses in the world.

 In an interview with Cowboys & Indians Magazine, Sheridan discussed moving back to his home state with his wife and the importance of Texas storytelling today.